Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also requires a `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
-This value is not validated in any way, but it still needs to be present for the request to succeed.
+The main difference from the `ANDROID` client is that `TVHTML5_SIMPLY_EMBEDDED_PLAYER` also supports a `thirdParty` object that contains the URL of the page where the video is supposedly embedded.
+It's not strictly required to include this parameter, but specifying `https://www.youtube.com` allows the request to succeed even on videos that prohibit embedding on third-party websites.

-One significant drawback of using this client moniker, however, is that it does not represent an installable app like `ANDROID`, but a JavaScript-based player that runs in the browser.
-As mentioned before, this means that YouTube can impose an additional protection mechanism, by obfuscating the URLs inside the stream metadata with a random cipher.
-Below is how an individual stream descriptor looks in that case:
+One significant drawback of impersonating this client, however, is that it does not represent an installable app like `ANDROID`, but a JavaScript-based player that runs in the browser.
+This types of clients are susceptible to an additional security measure used by YouTube, that results in the URLs inside the stream metadata being obfuscated.
+Here is how an individual stream descriptor looks in that case:

 ```json
 {